 Here’s a good excuse to get a pet: A review of studies published in Circulation shows that having one—especially a dog or a cat—improves cardiovascular health.
 And some of the studies have found a specific connection between pet ownership and lower blood pressure.
 But having a pet is just one of the ways to prevent stress and heart disease.

 Obstructive sleep apnea is a recognized cause of high blood pressure.
 In fact, about half of the people who have sleep apnea also have high blood pressure, according to a review of research published in the journal Hypertension.
 The sleep disorder, in which breathing stops and starts dozens or hundreds of times a night, can be recognized by loud snoring or excessive tiredness during the day.
 Talk to a doctor if you have any of these nine signs of sleep apnea.

 Wear earplugs when you sleep

-Research shows that being exposed to noise—even while sleeping!—can increase your blood pressure and heart rate.
-That’s why the National Sleep Foundation recommends wearing earplugs at night, especially if you live in a loud environment.
-Don’t miss these doctors’ tricks to sleep better.
+A study published in 2019 in Psychosomatic Medicine shows a link between poor sleep habits and high blood pressure.
+One of the culprits?
+Noise!
+Research suggests that being exposed to noise—even while sleeping—can increase your blood pressure and heart rate.
+That’s why the National Sleep Foundation recommends wearing earplugs at night, especially if you live in a noisy environment.

-Too much sodium in the diet leads to high blood pressure, according to numerous health experts, including those at Harvard T.H.
-Chan School of Public Health.
 We need only 500 mg a day for the body to perform vital functions.
-But most Americans consume many times that—they average of 3,400 mg every day.
-It’s smart to cut back to protect your health.
-Sodium hides in unlikely places, like many breakfast cereals, salad dressings, soups, and tortillas.
+But most Americans consume 3,400 mg every day, on average.
+To shake the salt habit, try swapping salt for spices, herbs, and flavorings like garlic, parsley, and allspice.
+And don’t forget that sodium hides in unlikely places, like many breakfast cereal, salad dressings, soups, and tortillas.
 Every day, try to identify one source of sneaky salt and find a low-sodium replacement.
-Find out more about how salt can make you sick.

 - American Heart Association: "How Potassium Can Help Control Blood Pressure."